oborogri/MyTweet/README.md

 ## License
 Author and owner: Grigore Oboroceanu
 ## Installation
-Download or clone project in GitHUb and import apk to Android Studio
+Download or clone project in GitHUb and import apk to Android Studio.
+For testing the app connect to a physical device with external memory storage.
+Data is persisted on external memory card.
 ##Source tree
 The repo source tree comprises two main branches: master and dev, and several branches for each of the app main features.
 The final changes are merged into dev and master and tagged as releases V-01 to v-06